04.1.2025

 That was the moment I realized I wasn't practicing medicine anymore—I was managing bureaucracy.

-My name is Dr. James Dill, and I'm a board-certified emergency medicine physician who spent over a decade in hospital medicine before founding Rejuvenate, a physician-supervised wellness practice in Tucson, Arizona.
+My name is Dr. James Dill, and I'm a board-certified emergency medicine physician who spent over a decade in hospital medicine before founding Rejuvenate, a physician burnout treatment practice in Tucson, Arizona.
 This is the story of how I escaped the soul-crushing bureaucracy of modern healthcare to rediscover why I went into medicine in the first place.

 If you're a healthcare professional reading this and feeling trapped by the very system you entered to help people, you're not alone.
-And more importantly, there is a way out.
+And more importantly, there is a way out through healthcare worker wellness Arizona programs.

 The Slow Death of Medical Purpose